Q: Will a Server Dome work outside Portland Oregon?

 A: The current facility houses high performance computing (HPC) in the same area as the Enterprise computing operations.
 This is part of the flexibility of the design that can accommodate a highly heterogenous equipment load without special designated areas for different needs.

 A: The only technical barriers encountered with systems design, architecture, and deployment were regarding the owner/user “fear” associated with a radical new concept for data center design.
 The strength of the design includes significant computational fluid dynamic modeling of the model and generation of supporting data to prove that the operational outcomes are valid.
-We also now have nearly four years of operational data that validates our claims of the design.
+We also now have 5 years of operational data that validates our claims of the design.

 A: The Server Dome is vendor neutral.
 There is nothing in the design or operation of the data center that requires specific hardware, network, storage, etc. The configuration of the prototype represents an integrated combination of best-of-breed components to achieve the performance reported.
 Customers may choose any components that best suit their needs without altering the basic functionality of the design.